TandemIT/mc-web/plan.md

 1. **Approval**: Review and approve this plan
 2. **Environment Setup**: Prepare development environment
-3. **Kickoff**: Begin Phase 1 implementation
-4. **Regular Check-ins**: Daily progress updates
+3. **Phase 1 Execution**: Begin with project setup and foundation
+4. **Daily Standups**: Track progress and address blockers
-5. **Milestone Reviews**: End-of-phase deliverable reviews
+5. **Milestone Reviews**: Assess deliverables at each phase

 ---

-**Total Estimated Timeline: 17 days**
-**Key Milestones:**
-- Day 2: Foundation complete
-- Day 5: Backend API complete
-- Day 9: Frontend MVP complete
-- Day 11: UX/Accessibility complete
-- Day 13: Advanced features complete
-- Day 15: Testing complete
-- Day 17: Production ready

-This plan ensures a systematic approach to rebuilding the Minecraft World Archiver with modern technologies while maintaining all existing functionality and improving user experience, security, and maintainability.
+**This plan provides a comprehensive roadmap for rebuilding the Minecraft World Archiver with modern technologies while maintaining all existing functionality and improving user experience.
+Each phase builds upon the previous one, ensuring a systematic and reliable development process.**